An Adaptive Cost-Sensitive Learning and Recursive Denoising Framework for Imbalanced SVM Classification: Numerical Experiments

 The variance $\sigma$ in the AW function is set to 1 empirically.
-We conducted 100 iterative experiments, taking the total amount of iterations as the horizontal coordinate and the test accuracy as the vertical coordinate to depict the performance of each algorithm, as shown in Fig.\ref{fig:6}.
-Fig.\ref{fig:6(a)}-\ref{fig:6(l)} respectively plotted the experimental results of the 12 datasets in Table \ref{tab:2}.
+We conducted 100 iterative experiments, taking the total amount of iterations as the horizontal coordinate and the test accuracy as the vertical coordinate to depict the performance of each algorithm, as shown in Fig.\ref{fig6}.
+Fig.\ref{fig6(a)}-\ref{fig6(l)} respectively plotted the experimental results of the 12 datasets in Table \ref{tab:2}.
 No matter whether the proposed method in the initial result performs well or not, it tends to be stable after a certain number of iterations.
 We can conclude that the proposed approach effectively improves the performance of SGD, oBFGS and oNAQ on all 12 datasets.

 We additionally evaluate the efficacy of the proposed framework, AW-WSVM, by using the confusion matrix.
 To ensure the stability of the results, we iterated 100 times.
-The metrics of different algorithms obtained from the confusion matrix can be presented in Table \ref{tab:4}-\ref{tab:8}, with the highest metrics bolded.
-Conclusions are easy to come by, and the proposed method outperforms SGD, oBFGS, and oNAQ on 11 datasets.
-The proposed method exhibits lower results with regard to accuracy, recall, sensitivity, and F1 scores when compared to oBFGS without weight involvement on the A7a dataset.
+The metrics of different algorithms obtained from the confusion matrix can be presented in Table \ref{tab:4}-\ref{tab:7}, with the highest metrics bolded.
+Conclusions are easy to come by, and the proposed method outperforms SGD, oBFGS, and oNAQ on 12 datasets.
+The proposed method exhibits lower results on very few datasets.
 However, when considering the entirety of the recommended technique, it has successfully attained the intended outcome.

-The findings presented in Table \ref{tab:4}-\ref{tab:8} indicate that, when considering a specific algorithm applied to the identical dataset, the recall rate, precision, sensitivity, and F1 score remain consistent.
-However, the prediction accuracy demonstrates improvement.
-Our model demonstrates a higher level of accuracy in identifying samples from each category throughout data processing.
-Put simply, the model exhibits enhanced generalization and stability, enabling it to effectively process data in real-world scenarios.
+In order to intuitively illustrate the effectiveness of our proposed method in processing these 12 datasets, we plotted a histogram of G-mean values.
+We randomly sampled 20 experimental results for each dataset, and the height of each bar in the histogram represents the expectation of G-mean value over these 20 sampled results.
+As shown in Fig.\ref{gmzz}, we can easily observe that our method performs better on all datasets.